Ethel Sue Dent Fair - The Vicksburg Post

 Ethel Sue Dent Fair, 86, passed away on January 10, 2021, in Denton, Texas.

 She was born in Vicksburg and graduated from Carr Central High School.
 She attended Stephens College and graduated from the University of Mississippi.
-Ethel was a member of Delta Delta Sorority.
+Ethel was a member of Delta Delta Delta Sorority.

 Ethel Sue began her teaching career in Vicksburg then moved to Texas and remained there with her family.